Hinduism in Japan: History

 The Hindu god of death, Yama, is known in his Buddhist form as Enma.
 Garuda, the mount (vahana) of Vishnu, is known as the Karura (迦楼羅), an enormous, fire-breathing creature in Japan.
 It has the body of a human and the face or beak of an eagle.
 Tennin originated from the apsaras.

 Ganesha (or Kangiten) is prayed to for health, success and good fortune.
 Many Japanese Buddhist deities (or Tenbu) have their roots in Hinduism and are still revered by many Japanese particularly in Shingon Buddhism.

+Hindu philosophical and religious influence

+Hindu traditions have had an influence on the Japanese religious culture.

+Hindu-derived practices such as mantras, mandalas and fire rituals became important within Japanese Buddhism, mainly the Shingon and Tendai traditions.
+Scholars have noted the significant Indian elements preserved in Japanese religious practices, although these traditions were adapted within Japanese Buddhist and religious contexts rather than representing a direct relationship with Hinduism.